Is your baby going through the 4 month sleep regression? Learn why this sleep regression happens and how you can get rid of it.

 What Happens after the Four-Month Sleep Regression?

-This will really depend on how you and your partner handle your baby’s wakeups during the four-month sleep regression.
-If your baby gets used to being fed, held, or rocked to sleep, then they will most likely need those same things to get back to sleep each time they wake up!
+This will really depend on how you and your partner respond when your baby wakes up during the four-month sleep regression.
+If your baby gets used to being fed, held, or rocked to sleep, then they will most likely need those same things to get back to sleep each time they wake up.

 Introducing new sleep props out of desperation can affect your child’s sleep for many months to come.